Is Creatine Monohydrate Healthy? Read This Before Taking It.

 Kidney Dysfunction and Blood Pressure Skyrockets

 Unfortunately, I’m sure there are many more people who have experienced negative reactions that haven’t posted on forums.
-I have not measured my blood pressure before/after to see the difference when I’m on creatine, however, I have symptoms of high blood pressure each time I supplement with it.
+I have not measured my blood pressure before/after to see the difference when I’m on creatine; however, I have symptoms of high blood pressure each time I supplement with it.

 Not Drinking Enough Water?